Differential graded motives: weight complex, weight filtrations and spectral sequences for realizations; Voevodsky vs. Hanamura: Realizations of motives; weight filtration; the spectral sequence of motivic descent

 This example shows that the weight filtration obtained this way is non-trivial in general; it appears not to be mentioned in the literature.
 The filtration is compatible with the regulator maps (whose targets are 'classical' cohomology theories).

 Using the spectral sequence relating algebraic $K$-theory to the motivic cohomology (see \cite{frisus} and \cite{grf}), one can also obtain a new filtration on the $K$-theory of a smooth variety $X$.

 2. The spectral sequence functor described is additive (here we fix $F$ and consider $S$ as a functor from $\hk$).
-Hence it is easily seen that it could be uniquely extended to the whole $\dmge$.
+Hence one can easily see that this functor can be uniquely extended to the whole $\dmge$.

 3. It seems to be interesting to study the truncations and the weight spectral sequence for the cohomology of the sheaf $Y\to G_m(X\times Y)$ for a fixed variety $Y$ ($G_m$ is the multiplicative group).
 These things seem to be related with the Deligne's one-motives of varieties as they were described in \cite{bv}.